-First Citizens, CIT Receive FDIC Approval of Proposed Merger
+First Citizens, CIT Receive FDIC Approval Of Proposed Merger

-RALEIGH, N.C. and NEW YORK, July 14, 2021 (GLOBE NEWSWIRE) -- First Citizens BancShares Inc. ( FCNCA) (“First Citizens”), the parent company of First-Citizens Bank & Trust Company, and CIT Group Inc. (: CIT) (“CIT”), the parent company of CIT Bank, N.A., jointly announced that the proposal to merge the two companies has received regulatory approval from the Federal Deposit Insurance Corporation (“FDIC”).
+RALEIGH, N.C. and NEW YORK, July 14, 2021 /PRNewswire/ --First Citizens BancShares Inc. (NASDAQ: FCNCA) ("First Citizens"), the parent company of First-Citizens Bank & Trust Company, and CIT Group Inc. (NYSE: CIT) ("CIT"), the parent company of CIT Bank, N.A., jointly announced that the proposal to merge the two companies has received regulatory approval from the Federal Deposit Insurance Corporation ("FDIC").

 The merger has already received approval from the Office of the North Carolina Commissioner of Banks.